Fetch API

 });

-Is the referrerPolicy fetch option limited to use with Fetch?
+Is the referrerPolicy option limited to use with Fetch?

 View Answer:

-Could you please clarify the fetch mode option?
+Could you please clarify what the fetch 'mode' option does?

 View Answer: